-Information about the actual heat flow and rock thermal properties is necessary for modelling sedimentary basins and oil- and gas-bearing systems (Hantschel and Kauerauf, 2009).
-The reliability of the modelling results depends on the reliability of these data.
-It was shown that uncertainties in these data lead to a severe reduction of the reliability of basin and petroleum system modelling (Chekhonin et al., 2020) conducted on areas of the Earth's crust with the occurrence of unconventional reservoirs.
-There are many imperfections of the previously used methods of geothermal investigations that lead to unreliable data on heat flow density (Popov Y. et al., 2019b).
+Information about the actual heat flow and rock thermal properties is necessary for modelling sedimentary basins and oil- and gas-bearing systems (Hantschel & Kauerauf, 2009).
+It was shown that uncertainties in these data lead to a severe reduction of modelling (Chekhonin et al., 2020).
+There are many biases of the previously used methods that lead to unreliable data on heat flow density (Popov et al., 2019b).